Swim back to Cuba Swim Home Blue Water News Facebook! Contact Us Payment Center Waivers

 "1.
 Will group people-to-people travel still be authorized?

 CUBAN BASED OUTFITTER: From the moment we step off the plane in Cuba until our final farewell, we will be in the expert and professional care of our Cuban Outfitters, Hike In Cuba.
 Roman Cahero, our lead guide has been guiding for decades.
 Roman is a wealth of knowledge, extremely personable, an incredible birder and dedicated to providing a superb People to People Educational Adventure.
-Among the People to People activities Hike in Cuba and Roman have coordinated over the last year of planning are meeting with: Antonio Núñez Jiménez Foundation for Nature and Humanity (FANJ), local architect Orestes Del Castillo in Habana, Frank Medina, Director of Zapata National Park, local architect Raymundo Gonzalez who will share his knowledge of Cienfuego's stunning architecture among other activities that may be reviewed in our detailed Itinerary.
+Among the People to People activities Hike in Cuba and Roman have coordinated over the last year of planning are: meeting with local architect guides in Habana, Trinidad and Cienfuegos and Frank Medina, Director of Zapata National Park among other activities that may be reviewed in our detailed Itinerary.

 Most locations or people will not accept US dollars or traveler's checks and require CUCS (the Cuban currency).
 You will receive a greater value in the Cuban currency if you bring EUROS instead of US Dollars These may be ordered ahead of time from your bank.
 There is a 10% penalty when changing US dollars at Cuban money exchanges.
 100 USD= 86 CUCS and 100 EUROS = 105 CUCS.
-Please plan on bringing $250 in emergency cash.
-Then in addition to the $500 ($250 tip money and $250 emergency cash), you will need cash for your bar bills and souvenirs.
+Please plan on bringing $200 in extra cash that you will keep in US currency.
+Beyond the $200, you will just need cash for your bar bills and souvenirs.
 When planning your budget, rum drinks may cost $3-5 US dollars and beers may cost $2-3 US dollars.
+At the end of your trip, you may cash in your Cuban currency for US Dollars at the airport.

 GENERAL SAFETY: Cuba is considered one of the safest countries to travel in throughout the Western Hemisphere.
 Cubans are generally very friendly and warm hearted people who welcome Americans and are eager to share and interact with us.
 As with all travel, we should exercise general precautions.
 When available, we should use a safety deposit box at homes that provide them.
 When in public areas, be mindful of money exchanges and avoid pulling out big sums of money.
 Pick pocketing, though rare may occur as it can anywhere else in the world especially in larger cities, so please keep track of your belongings.
 Make several copies of your passport/visa and store them in several different locations in your luggage.